pjotrp/bioruby-alignment/doc/bio-alignment-design.md

 safe way to write concurrent code is to copy all data before changing.
 The 'clone' methods implemented in the Alignment class are 'deep' clones.

-Not only is copying a good idea for concurrency, but it also allows one to write succinct and descriptive code in functional style, such as
+Not only is copying a good idea for concurrency (and lazy caching of values), but it also allows one to write succinct and descriptive code in functional style, such as

 ```ruby
     aln2 = aln.mark_bridges.columns_where { |col| !col.state.deleted? }
 ```

 where aln2 is a copy (of aln) with columns removed that were marked for deletion.
+I.e. ''Functional programming in Ruby.''
+If functions can be easily 'piped', and code can be easily copy and pasted into different algorithms, it is likely that the module is written in a functional style.

 Copyright (C) 2012 Pjotr Prins <pjotr.prins@thebird.nl>